ibm-cloud-docs/databases-for-mongodb-gen2/howto-provisioning.md

    ```
    {: pre}

-2. Select the [hosting model](/docs/databases-for-mongodb?topic=databases-for-mongodb-hosting-models&interface=cli) you want your database to be provisioned on.
-You can change this later.
+2. You can provision {{site.data.keyword.databases-for-mongodb_full}} instances on the [Isolated Compute](/docs-draft/cloud-databases-gen2?topic=cloud-databases-gen2-isolated-compute&interface=ui) hosting model on the Gen 2 platform.

 3. Provision your database with the following command: